A prospective study of chronic obstructive pulmonary disease and the risk for mild cognitive impairment

 Digital Object Identifier (DOI)

 Singh, Balwinder; Mielke, Michelle M.; Parsaik, Ajay K.; Cha, Ruth H.; Roberts, Rosebud O.; Scanlon, Paul D.; Geda, Yonas E.; Christianson, Teresa J.; Pankratz, V. Shane; and Petersen, Ronald C., "A prospective study of chronic obstructive pulmonary disease and the risk for mild cognitive impairment" (2014).
-Neurology Articles.
+Neurology.
 395.